dreibh/netperfmeter/README.md

 When all measurement runs have eventually been processed, the results have to be visualised for analysis and interpretation.
 The NetPerfMeter package provides support to visualise the scalar results, which are distributed over the scalar files written by measurement runs.
 Therefore, the first step necessary is to bring the data from the various scalar files into an appropriate form for further post-processing.
 This step is denoted as *Summarisation*; an introduction is also provided in "[SimProcTC – The Design and Realization of a Powerful Tool-Chain for OMNeT++ Simulations](https://www.nntb.no/~dreibh/netperfmeter/#Publications-OMNeT__Workshop2009)".

-The summarisation task is performed by the tool <tt>createsummary</tt>.
-An external program – instead of just using [GNU&nbsp;R](https://www.r-project.org/) itself to perform this step – is used due to the requirements on memory and CPU power. <tt>createsummary</tt> iterates over all scalar files of a measurement&nbsp;M. Each file is read – with on-the-fly BZip2-decompression – and each scalar value as well as the configuration&nbsp;m∈M having led to this value – are stored in memory.
+The summarisation task is performed by the tool `createsummary`.
+An external program – instead of just using [GNU&nbsp;R](https://www.r-project.org/) itself to perform this step – is used due to the requirements on memory and CPU power. `createsummary` iterates over all scalar files of a measurement&nbsp;M. Each file is read – with on-the-fly BZip2-decompression – and each scalar value as well as the configuration&nbsp;m∈M having led to this value – are stored in memory.
 Depending on the number of scalars, the required storage space may have a size of multiple&nbsp;GiB.

-Since usually not all scalars of a measurement are required for analysis (e.g.&nbsp;for an SCTP measurement, it may be unnecessary to include unrelated statistics), a list of scalar name prefixes to be excluded from summarisation can be provided to <tt>createsummary</tt>, in form of the so-called *Summary Skip List*.
+Since usually not all scalars of a measurement are required for analysis (e.g.&nbsp;for an SCTP measurement, it may be unnecessary to include unrelated statistics), a list of scalar name prefixes to be excluded from summarisation can be provided to `createsummary`, in form of the so-called *Summary Skip List*.
 This feature may significantly reduce the memory and disk space requirements of the summarisation step.
-Since the skipped scalars still remain stored in the scalar files themselves, it is possible to simply re-run <tt>createsummary</tt> with updated summary skip list later, in order to also include them.
+Since the skipped scalars still remain stored in the scalar files themselves, it is possible to simply re-run `createsummary` with updated summary skip list later, in order to also include them.

 Having all relevant scalars stored in memory, a data file – which can be processed by [GNU&nbsp;R](https://www.r-project.org/), [LibreOffice](https://www.libreoffice.org/) or other programs – is written for each scalar.
 The data file is simply a table in text form, containing the column names on the first line.
 Each following line contains the data, with line number and an entry for each column (all separated by spaces); an example is provided in Listing&nbsp;3 of "[SimProcTC – The Design and Realization of a Powerful Tool-Chain for OMNeT++ Simulations](https://www.nntb.no/~dreibh/netperfmeter/#Publications-OMNeT__Workshop2009)".
 That is, each line consists of the settings of all parameters and the resulting scalar value.
 The data files are also BZip2-compressed on the fly, in order to reduce the storage space requirements.